 Canada Emergency Business Account

-Overview: As part of the BCAP (noted above), Canada has announced the Canada Emergency Business Account.
-It is an interest-free loan of $40,000 for qualifying businesses.
+Overview: The Canada Emergency Business Account is an interest-free loan of $40,000 for qualifying businesses.
 Up to $10,000 of that amount will be eligible for complete forgiveness if $30,000 is fully repaid on or before December 31, 2022.